Facebook says it found new covert campaign to spread divisive political messages

 Facebook said that whoever was behind the posts had worked to mask their identity, trying to evade measures that the social network put in place in the past year to deter election meddling by foreign governments.

-The campaign paid others to run ads on their behalf, Facebook said, and they used internet phone services and virtual private networks, which allow users to disguise their location.
+The campaign paid unidentified third parties to run ads on their behalf, Facebook said, and they used internet phone services and virtual private networks, which allow users to disguise their location.

 Facebook said that more than 290,000 accounts followed at least one of the pages in question, and that the pages had names such as “Aztlan Warriors,” “Black Elevation,” “Mindful Being” and “Resisters.”